-David I. Fuchs, Injury & Accident Lawyer, P.A. can assist injured parties in insurance claim settlements and personal injury lawsuits after hit-and-run accidents.
+David I. Fuchs, a Fort Lauderdale hit and run car accident lawyer, can assist injured parties in insurance claim settlements and personal injury lawsuits after a crash.
 We know the many ways victims could be able to recover compensation, with or without the guilty party available.

 While it is perfectly understandable for accident victims to be somewhat shaken and confused afterward, there are a number of things that victims should do after the incident.

-First and foremost, while the party causing the accident may have chosen to leave the scene, it is crucial for you as the victim to remain at the location where the accident occurred and provide help to those who have been injured, if possible.
+First and foremost, while the party who caused the crash may have chosen to leave the scene, it is crucial for you as the victim to remain at the location where the accident occurred and provide help to those who have been injured, if possible.

 Additionally, you are encouraged to contact law enforcement right away, and if you are able to describe any identifying characteristics of the automobile and/or driver that left the scene, share that with the police while it is fresh in your mind.